Time to put a limit on ‘gagging’ clauses?

 - Any confidentiality clause in a settlement agreement that does not meet new wording requirements would be void

-The consultation closes on 29th April and asks for input from both employers and employees, as well as legal advisers involved in drafting these clauses.
+The consultation closes on 29th April.
+It asks for input from both employers and employees, as well as legal advisers involved in drafting these clauses.

 How does this affect the #metoo movement?

-This is a huge step forward for #metoo campaigners, as well as individuals making other types of protected disclosures at work because they will not be at risk of being sued by their employer/former employer for breaching an NDA when making such a disclosure.
+This is a huge step forward for #metoo campaigners, as well as those making other protected disclosures at work.
+When making such a disclosure, they will not be at risk of being sued by employers for breaching an NDA.
 This should help to keep employees safer within the workplace because anyone who is a victim of sexual harassment, or other unlawful conduct, will not be silenced by an NDA.

 This will also send out a clear message to employers who are engaging or allowing such conduct to take place within their organisations; that this behaviour is unacceptable and not tolerated by society.